(work in progress)

 18141816

 A similar gown, without the overdress, gathered slightly in the front and extensively in the back.
 Round train.
 Trains are found on day and evening dresses during the first few years of the century.
-They disappear by about 1810, although they do hang on for a bit in evening or "opera" gowns (not ball gowns).
+They disappear in daywear around 1806, although they do hang on for a bit in evening or "opera" gowns (not ball gowns).

-Front of skirt is now a single rectangular panel set into the bodice with no gathers.
-The yellow line is drawn on to show how the side seam falls.
-It is not directly below the arm, rather, it begins towards the back and curves to the front.
-The side back panels are triangular to provide fullness and all the gathering is in the center back.
+A yellow line is drawn on this image to show how the side seam falls.
+The front of skirt is now a single rectangular panel set into the bodice with no gathers.
+The side seam is well to the back, and, as the panel is a rectangle, falls slightly to the front (i.e. it is a straight seam but due to the shape of the skirt it appears to curve.)
+The side back panels are triangular to provide fullness and all the gathering is in the back.

 Skirts continue to be cut with a front rectangle, side gores, and gathered back.
 After about 1815 they begin to widen at the hem.
-The front is still set smoothly into the bodice but the panel is cut as a triangle.
-Additional side triangles widen the skirt even more.
+The front is still set smoothly into the bodice but the panel is more traingular.
+The increasingly heavy decoration at the bodice is balanced by decoration at the lower skirt.

-The fashion plates show ball gowns with short hemlines, at the ankles or higher, beginning around 1810.
+The fashion plates show ball gowns with short hemlines, at or just above the ankles, beginning around 1810.

 Hair and Hats